Anticythera/Community/README.md

 # Community
-Hosting discussion, evaluate, showcase and store contributions of the Antiky-thera community
+Hosting discussion, evaluate, showcase and store contributions of the Antiky-Thera community